No pricing info available

 Hospital gives reasonable treatment but poor sorting

-Herzelia Dermatology and Laser Center, located in Ramat Yam St, Herzliya, Israel offers patients Skin Biopsy procedures among its total of 30 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Skin Biopsy procedures at Herzelia Dermatology and Laser Center, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are accredited by AAD - American Academy of Dermatology
+Herzelia Dermatology and Laser Center, can be found in Ramat Yam St, Herzliya, Israel and offers its patients Skin Biopsy procedures as well as 30 other procedures, across 2 different procedure categories.
+At present, there is no pricing information for Skin Biopsy procedures at Herzelia Dermatology and Laser Center.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Herzelia Dermatology and Laser Center is accredited by just one known accreditations institute, AAD - American Academy of Dermatology

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?